syncfusion-content/xamarin-docs/Xamarin/SfListView/LoadMore.md

 ---
 # Load More

 The SfListView enables `Load More` view by setting the [SfListView.LoadMoreOption](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreOption.html), [SfListView.LoadMoreCommand](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~LoadMoreCommand.html) and the [IsBusy](https://help.syncfusion.com/cr/cref_files/xamarin/sflistview/Syncfusion.SfListView.XForms~Syncfusion.ListView.XForms.SfListView~IsBusy.html) properties.
-When end of the list is reached, displayed `Load More` View provides an option to add the items at runtime.
+The `Load More` view will be display when end of the list is reached and provides option to add the items at runtime.

 The `LoadMoreOption` property has three different modes of operation listed as follows: